 The Simple Way to Dry Hydrangea Flowers and Retain Their Color

-Hydrangeas are a beautiful shrubs with an old fashioned appeal, yet they fit into the modern garden seamlessly.
-With so many varieties, colors, and even bloom shapes, you’d easily be able to find a hydrangea that that suits your garden (as long as you are lucky enough to have the right climate of course!).
+Hydrangeas are a beautiful shrub with an old-fashioned appeal, yet they fit into the modern garden seamlessly.
+With so many varieties, colors, and even bloom shapes, you’d easily be able to find a hydrangea that suits your garden (as long as you are lucky enough to have the right climate, of course!).
 Possibly the best thing about hydrangeas is drying the blooms.
 This is the simple method that I use to dry hydrangea flowers and retain their hue.

 Of course, you won’t retain the same vivid color that you have on the plant while it’s growing in the garden.
 The color that you can achieve on a dried hydrangea is more of a muted set of greens, grays, blues, pinks, and purples which looks beautiful when displayed together

 The other thing to note is that the climate and temperature that the hydrangea shrub is growing in will affect how much color is retained in the dried flower.
 It’s not a perfect system, but what is when we’re talking about the climate and weather?
 Ideally, you are looking for a healthy plant that has been grown in appropriate conditions.
 You can read more about that in the Essential Guide to Hydrangeas.

 Mother nature and plant care aside, timing when you cut the blooms is the most important factor that you can control.
 If you left the blooms dry on the shrub they can lose all of their color.
 If you cut the blooms too early they can wilt (as opposed to dry with their petals retaining their shape).